mathesar-foundation/mathesar-wiki/team/responsibilities/marketing.md

 ## Social media helpers

 ### Respond to Syften notifications
+Syften notifications are auto-assigned to the "Marketing" group in Freshdesk.
+Please close the ticket in Freshdesk once a notification has been handled or if there is nothing to do.

 - **If Mathesar is mentioned**:
 	- Post mentions in the `Mathesar - Marketing` Matrix channel.
   - Decide if a response is needed.